uncle-barchen/ruqmoi/ruqmoi.md

   + poem: "Road runs right beside the sea, where the waves walk ceaselessly."
   + keywords: way, road, path, journey, individuality, liminality, separation
 + The Wanderer's Oracle: Rain Clouds ‖ Wind
-  + poem:
-    Runs the running rain regardless
-    of freshened fronds it left behind,
-    lets the wind wind down its wetness.
+  + poem: "Ran the running rain regardless / of freshened fronds it left behind, / lets the wind wind down its wetness?
   + situation: The Wanderer feels the rain slacken and a fresh breeze begins to blow the clouds away.
   + admonition: Remove that rain gear or come out from under shelter.
 The rain has washed your path clean, so you may continue or rejoin your journey refreshed.